MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-07-set-up-cloud-scripting-build-and-publish.md

 ---
 title: Mesh 201 Set up cloud scripting and build and publish
-description: Learn how to set up a question and answer dialog that uses Azure OpenAI. ms.service: mesh
+description: Learn how to set up cloud scripting and build and publish. ms.service: mesh
 author: vtieto
 ms.author: vinnietieto